RHODE ISLAND HOMEOWNERS

 Deadline for FHA Mortgage Forbearance Requests

-If you have an FHA mortgage and you are experiencing a financial hardship that negatively impacts your ability to make on-time mortgage payments due to the COVID-19 National Emergency and would like to request a mortgage forbearance, you must do so no later than December 31, 2020 at 3:00 PM.
+If you have an FHA mortgage and you are experiencing a financial hardship that negatively impacts your ability to make on-time mortgage payments due to the COVID-19 National Emergency and would like to request a mortgage forbearance, you must do so no later than February 28, 2021.
 If you do not make your request by this deadline, you may still be eligible for other FHA loss mitigation options.
 These options will require you to provide written documentation of your hardship.

-If you are a RIHousing mortgage customer and you are interested in applying for a mortgage forbearance due to a COVID-19 related hardship, please submit your request to firstname.lastname@example.org or to email@example.com.
+If you are a RIHousing mortgage customer and you are interested in applying for a mortgage forbearance due to a COVID-19 related hardship, please submit your request to email@example.com or to firstname.lastname@example.org.
 In your request you must affirm that you are suffering a financial hardship due to the COVID-19 National Emergency.
-Your request must be received by December 31, 2020 at 3:00 PM.
+Your request must be received by February 28, 2021.
 If you are unsure if your mortgage is FHA insured, please contact RIHousing at 401-457-1180 or 1-800-854-1180.

 Things to ask your mortgage servicer:

 Ask your mortgage servicer how you will be required to pay back the amount owed after the forbearance period ends.
 You may have the option to:

 - Pay back the amount owed in one lump sum

 - Extend the term of your mortgage loan so that deferred payments are added at the end of your mortgage